Welcome to 2020, folks.

 - Ghanaian media outlets need to stop compiling rich lists made up of people whose taxes and income sources are not known or stated.
 Blanket statements such as “he made his money in the hotel business” will no longer suffice.
 Where are the hotels?
 When did he build them?
 How is the industry doing and what has he done to set his apart?
 In fact, this kind of inquiry should be applied to all the stories we do in 2020.
 We are journalists, not PR people.
 Our duty is to look beneath the gloss and tell people the truth about the state of things.
 The lack of fact-checking is one of the reasons the Menzgold fraudster thrived among us for so long.
 Heck, we’re still describing his company as a gold dealership as if we have evidence of this.
 Business journalists are the most guilty of this, but we all need to do better.

 - The unquestioning loyalty for top pastors needs to die.
 The response of the Ghanaian Christian community, particularly the charismatic strand, to the excesses and bad behavior of their pastors is often fierce defense or loud silence.
 But Pastors are human like the rest of us, and therefore flawed and fallible.
 They make mistakes.
-And as leaked sermons have shown, not everything they say is divine, kind or even useful.
-The Bible is replete with verses about the importance of accountability and not just the accountability of believers but of the teachers too.
+As leaked sermons have shown, not everything they say is divine, kind or even useful.
+The Bible is replete with verses about the importance of accountability, not just the accountability of believers but of the teachers too.

 - Ghanaian men on Twitter need to stop attacking people who question the status quo.
 It is astonishing how dedicated young Ghanaian men are to the powerful people whose actions and inactions show that they do not care about them or Ghana.
 Of course there are some women who come for people who criticize the deplorable state of the nation.
 But a quick reading of the bios of the people who delight in attacking feminists and anyone who criticizes the status quo shows a specific group of people are more adept at this type of violence.
 They are men who usually have their favorite football teams and God in their bios.
 It is baffling that to see folks proudly display their love for God and are still be callous, unthinking people.
 I suspect some of them believe their fierce defense of the foolishness of the ruling class will get you close enough to the stolen wealth.
 But here’s the truth guys: As long as Ghana remains deeply unequal, many of you are never going to get close to power.
 Not when the well-educated children and relatives of the politicians you protect are around.
 Your best chance of living a dignified life is to side with the feminists and critics who are fighting for a country in which you do not need to know anyone to access quality healthcare.